On 16th June 2014, new legislation was introduced, which means that forced marriage is a crime.

 - They may not come back from a visit to another country

 - Early or unwanted pregnancy

-Home Office Video - this video shows the devastating impact of forced marriage.
-You can view the Home Office video here.
+This Home Office video shows the devastating impact of forced marriage.

 If you or someone you know has concerns about forced marriage West Yorkshire Police has specially trained officers who are here to help and will take every report very seriously.
 We will respect the views of the victims and provide the necessary support.

 You can contact West Yorkshire Police in a non emergency 24 hours a day, 7 days a week, by calling 101.

 If you are deaf or hard of hearing please use type talk 18001 101.

 If there is a danger to life or a crime is in progress always call 999.